soc/soc.me/_languages/rust-struct-initializer-mistake.md

 ##### Needless Ambiguity

-Using `{` for struct initialization also means that something as trivial as `if foo {` is ambiguous in Rust.
+Using `{` for struct initialization also means that something as trivial as `if foo {` is ambiguous to parse in Rust.

 ##### Lack of Consistent Rules for Type Ascriptions